The Way, Way Back

 Familiar, funny coming-of-age tale is a tart popsicle amid the summer’s usual sugary offerings

 Comedic actors Nat Faxon (“Ben and Kate”) and Jim Rash (“Community”) walked off with a couple of Oscars for their efforts screenwriting director Alexander Payne’s 2011 hit The Descendants.
+To spread the credit around a bit, they did have Kaui Hart Hemmings’ wonderfully textured novel as a starting point.
+Still that’s two more Oscar statues than Leonardo DiCaprio has, so let’s give the boys a little credit.
 Two years later and they’ve finally capitalized on the Hollywood bonhomie, writing—and directing—their own original feature.

 In a great many ways, The Way, Way Back is your typical, seriocomic coming-of-age-tale, relating the story of “that one magical summer” in which everything changed for some angst-ridden teenage boy.
 In this particular case, our angst-ridden protagonist is 14-year-old bump-on-a-log Duncan (Liam James from “Psych” and “The Killing”).
 For the whole of his summer vacation, Duncan has been conscripted into accompanying his divorced mother (Toni Collette), her used-car salesman boyfriend (Steve Carell, reuniting with Collette from Little Miss Sunshine) and the boyfriend’s stuck-up teenage daughter to a beachside cabin in Massachusetts for some forced “family” bonding.
 Initially Duncan has little to say about the situation, staring morosely at the floor and answering most direct questions with a noncommittal shrug.